TeamStroll/apidoc/README.md

 ##To run an endpoint in shell:

 Make sure to begin by getting a session token.
 You can do so by following steps in the "Authentication" section.
-Once a token is retrieved, use the curl command in the right section by replacing "meowmeowmeow" in the authorization header with your own token.
+Once a token is retrieved, use the curl command in the right section by replacing "AUTH_TOKEN" in the authorization header with your own token.

 ##To add/modify documentation: